PeterNaydenov/dt-history/README.md

 // Samples:

 let history = new dtHistory ({ // set history params
                               limit: 10           // how many history-objects can collect current store.
-Default: no limit })
+Default: no limit , hasCurrent : true   // Use current marker.
+By default 'current' is off.
+                        })

 // Save a new history-object.
 Can contain many variables because is a DT-model.